#Shedeserves Packaging Design Concept Inspired by Fairtrade Fortnight

 Personal project, concept idea for packaging for Fairtrade's #shedeserves campaign

 After following the #shedeserves campaign for Faitrade Fortnight, I created a packaging design concept as a personal project to celebrate the strong and capable women farming cocoa for our chocolate in West Africa.
-The campaign focuses on achieving a living wage for cocoa farmers and especially highlights the plight of women farmers, who's labor often goes unrecognised and unpaid in W.Afrcan patriarchal communities.
-The design is based on one of my favourite Fairtrade products- Divine Hot Chocolate, and imagines what packaging inspired by the campaign could look like. #SheDeserves a living wage.
+The campaign focuses on achieving a living wage for cocoa farmers and especially highlights women farmers, who's labor often goes unrecognised and unpaid in W.Afrcan patriarchal communities.
+The design is based on one of my favourite Fairtrade products- Divine Hot Chocolate, and imagines what packaging inspired by the campaign could look like.

 I illustrated a vector pattern inspired by the strong and capable female farmers and by the colours and shapes found on Ghanian fabrics.
 The pattern symmetrically shows two cocoa beans and also the adrinka symbols, a defining feature of the Divine brand.